kowalcj0/kowalcj0.github.io/content/general/wallabag.md

     jq 'sort_by(.title)' > entries.json
 ```

-So, without further ado, here's a list of pages I've amassed in Wallabag.
+So, without further ado, here's an asorted list of articles I've amassed in Wallabag.

 {{< wallabag >}}